-Headteac her SignDate

-Chair of Governors SignDate

 Appendix 2

 Permanent Exclusion:

-interventi appropria identify a would or 's ethos and philosophy does not consider that permanent exclusion is an supportive ion or sanction for our SEN students and the action would only be taken if the other ate agencies fail to cooperate in the spirit of the SEN Code of Practice i.e. unable to an alternative provision that can meet the needs of the identified student.
-This action ally be invoked under exceptional, extreme or unforeseen circumstances where by dents/staff where at risk of very serious harm.
+Goldwyn's ethos and philosophy does not consider that permanent exclusion is an supportive intervention or sanction for our SEN students and the action would only be taken if the other appropriate agencies fail to cooperate in the spirit of the SEN Code of Practice i.e. unable to identify an alternative provision that can meet the needs of the identified student.
+This action would only be invoked under exceptional, extreme or unforeseen circumstances where by other students/staff where at risk of very serious harm.

-Notes 3

-1 Appendix 1 "The Goldwyn Charter"

-2 Appendix 3 - Permanent Exclusion
+Appendix 3